Stories That Serve People and Causes That Matter.

 Experience & Past Work.

-At the start of my filmmaking journey in early 2025, I was given the opportunity to direct and film a long-form documentary in Pluto, Balutakay, Philippines, in collaboration with organizations working across Southeast Asia.
+At the start of my documentary filmmaking journey in early 2025, I was given the opportunity to direct and film a long-form documentary in Pluto, Balutakay, Philippines, in collaboration with organizations working across Southeast Asia.
 That project got me interested to pursue documentary work.

 I later collaborated with ANI Philippines and FCCDI on a short documentary, working closely with their teams to interview students, faculty, and families.